GravityKit/gravity-forms-zero-spam/readme.txt

 No. For that, we recommend Ben Marshall‘s [WordPress Zero Spam plugin](https://wordpress.org/plugins/zero-spam/).

 == Changelog ==

+= 1.0.6.1 on March 15, 2021 =

+* Fixed: JavaScript "null is not an object (evaluating 'el.addEventListener')" error on pages without a form

 = 1.0.6 on March 11, 2021 =